Thomas J. Kelly (Irish nationalist): Leading the Fenian Rising of 1867

 By January 1867 Kelly was operating out of London.
 The plan was now to launch Halpin's general rebellion by March.
 The hope was that the IRB could launch a guerilla war which would then be supplemented by American aid.
 On 11 February 1867 Kelly ordered a raid on Chester Castle in England, with the objective of securing arms for the rebellion, this action had to be aborted.

 Within days of the raid on Chester Castle, armed skirmishes began to be carried out by Fenians across Munster.
 By early March, small uprisings started around Dublin too and Kelly sent a proclamation of an Irish Republic to the press.
-However, these actions were sporadic and their impacts were limited.
-The British were quick to respond and crushed the overall rising through brute force, informers, and mass suppression.
-O’Sullivan Burke's promised shipment of arms from Liverpool did arrive in Ireland, but the time they had the Rising had already effectively been put down.
+However, these actions were sporadic and their impacts were limited; when it became apparent that the co-ordinated rising that had been planned was not transpiring, most rebels simply went home.
+The rising failed as a result of lack of arms and planning, but also because of the British authorities' effective use of informers, as most of the Fenian leadership had been arrested before the rebellion took place.
+O’Sullivan Burke's promised shipment of arms from Liverpool did arrive in Ireland, but the time they had the rising had already effectively been put down.

 By July it was evident the rising had died before it ever truly started.
 In response, the IRB met in secret in August in Manchester and considered forming a new supreme council which would continue to act as a "Provisional Government-in-exile".
 Both the idea of proclaiming an Irish Republic and forming provisional governments would be influential upon later proponents of Irish Republicanism.
 Although the Provisional government idea was not truly acted upon, Kelly was formally recognised as the President of the IRB and successor of James Stephens.